Azure Reference Architecture

 You do not need to make any configuration changes in PCF to support Azure DNS.

 Use Standard Azure Load Balancers (ALBs).
-If you want Internet ingress, you must create the ALBs with elastic IPs.
+To allow internet ingress, you must create the ALBs with elastic IP addresses.

 During installation, you configure ALBs for PAS Gorouters.
-See Create Load Balancers in Deploying Ops Manager on Azure Manually.
-When applicable, TCP Routers and SSH Proxies also require load balancers.
+For more information, see Create Load Balancers in Deploying Ops Manager on Azure Manually.
+When applicable, TCP routers and SSH Proxies also require load balancers.

 The PAS system and app domains must resolve to your ALB and have either a private or a public IP address assigned.
 You set these domains in the Domains pane of the PAS tile.

 PCF requires the networks defined in the base reference architectures for PAS and PKS.
-See the Networks sections in Platform Architecture and Planning Overview.
+For more information, see the Networks sections in Platform Architecture and Planning Overview.

 If shared network resources do not exist in an Azure subscription, you can use a single resource group to deploy PCF and define network constructs.

-Note: As of PCF v2.5.3, PCF on Azure supports both availability zones (AZ) and Availability Sets.
+Note: As of PCF v2.5.3, PCF on Azure supports both availability zones (AZs) and Availability Sets.

-See the following table for additional guidance depending on your use case:
+For additional guidance depending on your use case, see the table below:

-AZs are an Azure primitive that supports high availability within a region.
+AZs are an Azure primitive that supports HA within a region.
 They are physically separate data centers in the same region, each with of separate power, cooling, and network.